matevz/game-node/README.md

 ## Run agent in TEE

- Head to the [game-starter README](./game-starter/README.md#to-run-project-in-phala-tee) for instructions for more details.
+Head to the [game-starter README](./game-starter/README.md#to-run-project-in-phala-tee) for more detailed instructions.

 ## License